 One Day Tokyo Trip Itinerary- visit Tokyo in one day

 Welcome to Shibuya!
-It’s one of the most famous and popular areas of Japan; millions of people pass through everyday.
+It’s one of the most famous and popular areas of Japan; millions of people pass through every day.

-Your first stop here has got to be the Hachiko statue right outside of the station.
-It’s a statue commemorating the life of Hachiko, an Akita dog.
-In the early 1920s, Hachiko would come to Shibuya station to fetch its master home every evening.
+In the early 1920s, Hachiko would come to Shibuya Station to fetch its master home every evening.
 One day, Hachiko’s master died suddenly at work and never made the commute home.
 Hachiko, unaware of this, continued to show up at the station every single evening, rain or shine, to wait for his master.
 He did this for the next ten years until his passing.
-He has since become a symbol of unwavering loyalty and fidelity, and his story has even been adapted into various films, books and comics.
+He has since become a symbol of unwavering loyalty and fidelity, and his story has even been adapted into various films, books, and comics.
 Take a photo with this loyal and adorable dog!

 Visit Tokyo under 24 hours- One Day Trip Itinerary Omotesando photos pot